 *If you don’t know that BOB is back-of-book where the odd-numbered answers are, I can tell two things about you: You probably took AP BC Calc, and you’re not a teacher.
-Want to really test their knowledge?
-Assign a few even-number problems.

 The Rise of the MLM

 MLMs annoy me just as much as the next person, but I refuse to do more than pick on the handful that could actually do serious harm to people.
 In fact, there’s nothing I delight in more than reading irate posts and tweets about MLMs from bloggers who sound the trumpet and wave the side hustle banner.
 Um.
-You know that we are partially to blame, right?
+You know that bloggers are partly to blame, right?